sap-tutorials/Tutorials/tutorials/cp-aibus-dar-booster-postman/cp-aibus-dar-booster-postman.md

 [ACCORDION-BEGIN [Step 2: ](Run booster)]

-SAP Business Technology Platform creates interactive guided boosters to automate trial cockpit steps, so users can save time when trying out the services.
+SAP BTP creates interactive guided boosters to automate cockpit steps, so users can save time when trying out the services.

 Now, you will use the **Set up account for Data Attribute Recommendation** booster to automatically assign entitlements, update your subaccount and create a service instance for Data Attribute Recommendation.